The Foundation can only consider applications for education projects from schools and organisations that will benefit:

 Applications can be submitted throughout the year.
 There is no closing date, but applications must be received in good time before meeting dates to enable the Foundation to complete its assessment process.

 Initial enquiries are considered by the Foundation’s Chief Executive.
-If the project fits with the Foundation’s current policy and meets its basic criteria, a meeting will then be arranged between the project partners and a member of the Foundation’s staff.
-Once any queries have been answered, and any further information or documentation that is requested has been supplied, a report is prepared by Foundation staff for consideration by the Governors at their next meeting.
+If the application is taken forward following initial assessment, a meeting will be arranged between the project partners and the Foundation’s Grants Manager.
+Once any queries have been answered, and any further information or documentation that is requested has been supplied, a report is prepared by Foundation staff for consideration by the Governors.

 Assessment of applications can only be finalised when all documentation has been received, a meeting has taken place and all questions have been satisfactorily answered.
 It is the applicant’s responsibility to allow a reasonable length of time for this process to take place so please apply in good time before the start of your project.